Spiritual Leadership & the Environmental Movement

 Based on that understanding of awakening I believe we can build a movement like the civil rights movement, the anti-apartheid movement, the Indian independence movement, the liberation movement in Eastern Europe, the peace movement, the women’s liberation movement.
 These have succeeded in bringing about a few major changes in the world.
 That is that kind of movement we have to build, based on the inner world, because the outer and inner landscape are connected.
 You cannot just go out and change the world without changing yourself within.
 The moment you start to change from inside, you also move outward with empathy.
 They are deeply inter-related.

-At age 9, Satish Kumar became a wandering Jain monk & at 18, a campaigner for land reform, following Gandhi’s vision..
-He undertook an 8,000-mile peace pilgrimage, walking from India to America without money.
+Satish Kumar undertook an 8,000-mile peace pilgrimage, walking from India to America without money.
 In 1973 he settled in England as editor of Resurgence magazine.
-In 1991 Schumacher College for the study of ecological and spiritual value, was founded, and he is a Visiting Fellow.
-In his fiftieth year he undertook another pilgrimage, walking 2,000 miles to the holy places of Britain — Glastonbury, Canterbury, Lindisfarne and Iona.
-He is the author oseveral books.
-In 2008, his acclaimed BBC documentary about his personal philosophy and beloved Dartmoor was watched by 3.6 million people.
-He lectures and runs workshops internationally on reverential ecology, holistic education and voluntary simplicity.
+In his fiftieth year he undertook another pilgrimage, walking 2,000 miles to the holy places of Britain.
+He lectures & runs workshops on reverential ecology, holistic education & voluntary simplicity.